 sudo cp /etc/nginx/sites-available/ssl.com /etc/nginx/sites-available/yourdomain.com`

 Edit the config as necessary, paying close attention to the server name and server paths.
-You will also need to create any directories used within the configuration and ensure Nginx has read/write permissions.
+You will also need to create any directories used within the configuration and configure Nginx to have read/write permissions.

 To enable the site, symlink the configuration into the sites-enabled